vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 		- became part of RAR
 	- PAQ
 		- arithmetic coding over binary alphabet with sophisticated context modelling
+		- using weighted average of probability estimates from various models
 	- this algorithm has probably the best compression ratio
 		- but it is very time and space consuming